 - The length divided by height is less than 1.3 or more than 2.5

-If your reception is at the same location as the wedding, no need for a separate reception card.
-Instead write "reception to follow" or "dinner and dancing to follow."
+If your reception is at the same location as the wedding, there is no need for a separate reception card.
+Instead write "reception to follow" or "dinner and dancing to follow" at the bottom of the invite.
 Even if the locations differ, you can write "Reception to Follow, Jamestown Country Club" on the invitation, and then include a simple photocopied insert with a map and reception details.

 A no-brainer, perhaps, but you'd be surprised how many people find errors on their wedding invitations and have to re-order with extra rush charges.
-Get a couple of trusted friends or colleagues to look over the invitation for extra insurance.
-Make sure you've got all the details of names, date, time, location, and RSVP correct!
+Get a couple of trusted friends or colleagues to look over the invitation proof for extra insurance.
+Make sure you've got all the details: names, date, time, location, and RSVP info correct!

 Rather than a folded card and envelope, use a postcard for your RSVP.
 Not only will you save on weight for your invitation postage, but you'll save $0.15 in postage for each RSVP.